-- The Act to Promote Competition in Statutory Health Insurance (GKV-WSG) offers the opportunity for the to commission IQWiG with health economic evaluations.
+- The Act to Promote Competition in Statutory Health Insurance (GKV-WSG) offers the opportunity for the G-BA to commission IQWiG with health economic evaluations.
 It also provides for the involvement of interest groups in “all important phases of the assessment procedure”.

 - The Act on the Reform of the Market for Medicinal Products (AMNOG) and the Regulation on the Benefit Assessment of Drugs (AM-NutzenV) form the legal basis for the procedure of the early benefit assessment of new drugs.
 The legal regulation of the BMG supplements §35a SGB V.

-- The Structure of Health Care Act of the Statutory Health Insurance (GKV-VStG) provides the legal basis for the to be able to initiate high-quality clinical studies if medical devices or diagnostic procedures show the potential of a treatment alternative.
+- The Structure of Health Care Act of the Statutory Health Insurance (GKV-VStG) provides the legal basis for the G-BA to be able to initiate high-quality clinical studies if medical devices or diagnostic procedures show the potential of a treatment alternative.

 - The Third Law for Amendment to Pharmaceutical and Other Regulations (3rd AMGÄndG) in §139d lays the foundation for further testing regulations.